 Realising the potential of bringing this striking gemstone to the fine jewellery world a few scientists and geologists got to work in the 1980s to perfectly create Moissanite in a laboratory.

-And so, 102 years after its discovery Moissanite was introduced to the jewellery market in 1995, and has since grown to be the gemstone of choice for many engagement ring shoppers.
+And so, 103 years after its discovery Moissanite was introduced to the jewellery market in 1995, and has since grown to be the gemstone of choice for many engagement ring and fine jewellery shoppers.

-As you can see from Mr Moissan’s story diamonds and moissanite look alike.
+As you can read into Mr Moissan’s story, diamonds and moissanite look alike – even to a gemologist.

 - Moissanite has a high reflective index of 2,65 – 2,69 compared to a diamond at 2,42.

 - Moissanite’s light dispersion is 0.104, more than double that of a diamond.

 These numbers simply prove that moissanite’s characteristic sparkle is superior, although marginal, to all other gemstones.